kwpick18/DataViz_Final_Project/updates.md

 Over the weekend, I did a complete overhaul of my second panel.
 I realized that it wasn't visualizing what I had hoped for and really didnt serve much of a purpose.
 I spent most of my time figuring out how I could get number of goals on the Y axis (which was easy) with both Icetime per season on the powerplay and the season variable both on the x-axis.
 I still have some work to do cleaning it up but I think the visualization will be much more clear now.
 I also added the table i was trying to add.

+## April 18th End of class

+During class, I manipulated by ice_time_table data set to get rid of totals and began to change the names of a few variables that were not matching where i needed them to match.
+I also put my bar graph in descending order but still haven't gotten to making my table in descending order on my second panel.
+That will be first on the list for between today and wednesday.
+My if-else statement should fix the problem of different names for the same team.
+Also will be completed by Wednesday.